-The Authority and its component units generate their revenue from the operations which includes revenues from pier and rental operations, sale of bandwidth, oil lease revenue, and hotel income.
+The Authority and its component units generate their revenue from operations which includes revenues from pier and rental operations, sale of bandwidth, oil lease revenue, and hotel income.
 Revenues are recognized when they are realized or realizable and are earned.
 Revenues are realized when cash or claims to cash (receivable) are received in exchange for goods or services.

-Customers representing more than 10% of total revenues for viNGN during the year ended September 30, 2018, are as follows:
+Customers representing more than 10% of total revenues for viNGN during the year ended September 30, 2019, are as follows:

-Broadband VI 62%
+Broadband VI 51%

-Alliance Data Services 13%
+Alliance Data Services 18%

-Total 75%
+Total 69%

-Customers representing more than 10% of total revenues for WICO during the year ended September 30, 2018, are as follows:
+Customers representing more than 10% of total revenues for WICO during the year ended September 30, 2019, are as follows:

-Carnival Cruise Lines 43%
+Carnival Cruise Lines 40%

-Norwegian Cruise Lines 19%
+Norwegian Cruise Lines 21%

-Total 62%
+Total 61%

-Grants and Contributions from Federal and State Government Grants
+Grants and Contributions

-The Authority, may from time-to-time, receive Federal and state government grants.
+The Authority may, from time-to-time, receive Federal and state government grants.
 The assets and revenues arising from government grants are recorded when the Authority meets the eligibility requirements.
 If resources are received in advance of satisfying certain eligibility requirements, the recognition of revenues is deferred.